AdobeDocs/analytics.en/help/components/c-marketing-channels/mc-access/c-channel-report-access.md

 # Marketing Channel permissions

-Describes the Report Suite Tools permissions needed in the [Admin Console](https://adminconsole.adobe.com/) to be able to work with various aspects of Marketing Channels.
+Here are the Report Suite Tools permissions needed in the [Admin Console](https://adminconsole.adobe.com/) to be able to work with various aspects of Marketing Channels.

 |Permission type||Permission name|Description|
 |---|---|---|